ThePacielloGroup/cupper/content/patterns/coding/color-palettes.md

 title = "Color palettes"
 +++

-There's no reason why your **Infusion**-powered pattern library has to be all about functionality.
+There's no reason why your **Cupper**-powered pattern library has to be all about functionality.
 You can include style guide-like information such as color palettes too.
 The `colors` shortcode makes it easy to exhibit colors and their values together.
 Just supply a comma-separated list of CSS color values.

 {{<codeBlock>}}
 &#x7b;{% colors "#111111, #cccccc, #ffffff" %}}
 {{</codeBlock>}}

 The result is a one row strip showing each color supplied in order.
-The colors for **Infusion** are greyscale:
+The colors for **Cupper** are greyscale:

 {{% colors "#111111, #cccccc, #ffffff" %}}